 There was an established evidence base on how to develop CMS skills (such as through engagement with self-awareness or career decision-making activities).
 However, as Sultana (2012) argued, more needs to be done to better understand the impact of CMS on economic and social outcomes, such as individual self-efficacy, approaches to developing occupational pathways, progression to employment and increased satisfaction at work.
-The Best Practice Programme of research within the National Careers Service provides an ideal opportunity to explore any emerging relationship between individuals' CMS development and jobs and learning outcomes.
+Linked to this, there is also a lack of evidence in relation to the experiences of groups with protected characteristics, and research on the support and development of CMS from these perspectives is required to ensure relevant career support and guidance is available.
+The Best Practice Programme of research and subsequent Continuous Improvement Programme within the National Careers Service has provided an ideal opportunity to explore any emerging relationship between individuals' CMS development, especially priority customer groups, and jobs and learning outcomes.